Keppel, SPH announce 'firm intention' to buy out M1

-SINGAPORE - Keppel Corporation and Singapore Press Holdings (SPH) announced on Friday (Dec 28) their "firm intention" to make a voluntary general offer of $2.06 per share for the remaining M1 shares that they do not own.
+Keppel Corporation and Singapore Press Holdings (SPH) yesterday announced their "firm intention" to make a voluntary general offer of $2.06 per share for the remaining M1 shares that they do not own.

 This will be done via joint venture company Konnectivity, which is majority owned by Keppel, they said in an exchange filing.